Admitted we were powerless over our addictive behaviors, that our lives had become unmanageable.

 In this step, we recognize how much our compulsions have taken over our lives.
 We used to think that we could “manage it,” but we have finally reached the point where we can come out of our denial and see what others around us already know: our behavior is out of control.

-In acknowledging that we have a problem, we can begin to recognize the excuses:
+In acknowledging that we have a problem, we can begin to recognize the justification and excuses:

 - I’m not as bad as . . .